 Apply settings to groups of users or devices

-In the picture, Gmail, Hangouts, and Drive are turned on for users in the top-level organization.
-Users in the suborganization inherit Gmail and Drive being turned on, but for them, Hangouts are turned off.
+- Example—Gmail, Google Hangouts, and Google Drive work for users in the top-level organization.
+Users in the child organization inherit Gmail and Drive, but for them, Hangouts is off.

 Apply settings to one user or device

 To change settings for a single user or device, create an organization for just that user or device.
 A user or device belongs to only one organizational unit and inherits that organization's settings.

 If you manage a large number of users or sync your LDAP directory: Use access groups to turn on a service for specific users within an organization.
 For example, you turned off YouTube for all organizational units, but some users in the marketing and sales organizations need the service.
 Two options:

 - Move the users to a new or existing organization, and then turn on the service.

 - Add the users to an access group that has the service turned on.

 Each user in the group can access the service, even when the service is turned off for their organization or the users are in different organizations.
 With access groups, you can turn on services for users without changing your organizational structure.
 For information about how to use access groups, see Control access to G Suite and Google services with groups.

 Build a hierarchy